Fred Rosser: The Nexus (2010–2011)

 On February 16, 2010, it was announced that he would compete as part of the first season of WWE NXT, mentored by CM Punk.

 On February 23, 2010, Young made his debut on NXT with a character described as a "South Beach Party Boy", losing his debut match to David Otunga.
 His storyline had mentor CM Punk showing apathy towards him, claiming he had no idea why he's in NXT and did not want to train Young unless he accepted his Straight-edge lifestyle.
 Despite this, Punk and his disciples, Luke Gallows and Serena, helped Young win his rematch against Otunga the following week.
 Young was ranked eight in the first Pros' Poll.
-After the pros' poll, Young decided to join The Straight Edge Society in an attempt to improve, only to change his mind before getting his hair shaved off.
+After the pros' poll, Young decided to join Straight Edge Society in an attempt to improve, only to change his mind before getting his hair shaved off.
 CM Punk decided to forgive him for standing up to him when he defeated Luke Gallows with Young's own hair on the line.
 Because of this victory, CM Punk had then been interested in Young's potential, but in turn started feuding with a jealous Luke Gallows.
 On May 11 in the second Pros poll, Young was ranked fifth out of the six remaining contestants and narrowly escaped elimination.
 The following week, however, Young was eliminated from the competition.